-Congratulations, you successfully breastfed your child through the infant phase and well into the toddler years.
-That’s something you should be incredibly proud of - extended breastfeeding takes a lot of commitment and dedication.
+Have you successfully breastfed your child through the infant phase and well into the toddler years?
+Congratulations, that’s something you should be incredibly proud of!
+Extended breastfeeding takes commitment.

-But now that your child is older, how do you stop?
+But now that your child is older, how do you stop breastfeeding?

-Before you begin the actual weaning process, there are a few things you need to know about your child’s nutrition, factors related to a toddler’s developmental stage, and the physical effects of weaning on your own body.
+Before you begin the weaning process, there are a few things you need to know about your child’s nutrition, developmental stage, and the physical effects of weaning on your own body.

 How Will It Affect Their Nutrition?

-One of the first things you’re probably concerned about at the prospect of weaning your toddler is their nutrition.
-It’s impossible to know how much volume they’re getting from you on a regular basis - some mothers may be producing nearly nothing, while others may be producing quite a bit of milk.
+One of the first things you’re probably concerned about is your toddler’s nutrition.
+It’s impossible to know precisely how much they’re getting from breast milk on a regular basis.
+Some mothers may be producing nearly nothing, while others produce quite a bit of milk.

-Instead, strive for a balanced nutritional week.
-Children’s bodies are amazing and they will eat what they need; your job is simply to make a variety of foods available at regular intervals and their job is to decide whether to eat, and how much they’d like (source).
+Instead, strive for a nutritionally balanced week.
+Children’s bodies are intuitive, and they will eat what they need.
+Your job is simply to make a variety of foods available at regular intervals, and your child will decide whether to eat and how much.